Also known as: Activity - increased and Hyperkinetic behavior

 - Your child's activity level is causing social difficulties, or difficulty with schoolwork.

-Hyperactive behavior usually refers to a group of characteristics.
-These can include constant activity, being easily distracted, impulsiveness, inability to concentrate, aggressiveness, and similar behaviors.
+Hyperactive behavior usually refers to constant activity, being easily distracted, impulsiveness, inability to concentrate, aggressiveness, and similar behaviors.

-Hyperkinetic (excessive movement) behavior often decreases as the child grows older, and may disappear entirely by adolescence.
+Excessive movement (hyperkinetic behavior) often decreases as the child grows older.
+It may disappear entirely by adolescence.

 A child who is normally very active often responds well to specific directions and a program of regular physical activity.
 A child with a hyperactivity disorder, on the other hand, has a hard time following directions and controlling impulses.

-The medical history will be obtained and a physical examination performed.
+The doctor or nurse may recommend a complete psychological evaluation.
 There may also be a review of the home and school environments.

 - Review date: